lognathparamasivam/eventify-backend/README.md

 - **User-friendly RSVP Process**: Provide a user-friendly RSVP and registration process, allowing attendees to confirm attendance, provide additional details, and access event-specific information seamlessly.
 - **Integration with Calendars**: Support integration with calendars, allowing users to synchronize event schedules with their preferred calendar applications.

+## How to Use

+### Prerequisites

+- Node.js installed on your machine
+- NPM package manager

 ## Installation